Automation-with-DevOps/shell_script_for_-realtime-/README.md

 # shell_script_for_-realtime-purpose

-this repo include the script for analyzing of system resources
+this repo include the script for analysis of system resources